Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/iDaaS-KIC.md

 # Platform General Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort or need the [following](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/PreRequisites.md).
+This platform also includes a very basic Grafana dashboard.

 ## Cloning, Building and Running Solutions
 Here is a consistent manner in the way you can clone, build and run this [component](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/CloningBuildingRunningSolution.md).